October Spotlight: Bali Blue Moon

 Indonesian coffees have been a staple here at Peet's since our founding.
-The most popular and well-known is Sumatra, but other Indonesian islands like Sulawesi, Flores and Bali produce gorgeous coffees with distinctive characters.
+The most popular and well-known is Sumatra.
+But other Indonesian islands like Sulawesi, Flores, and Bali produce gorgeous coffees with distinctive characters.
+Bali Blue Moon is one of those coffees.

 The coffee cherries are harvested by a network of Balinese farmers called a Subak Abian—a traditional farmer organization in upland Bali—between May and October.
 Due to the humid, rainy climate, coffee is processed differently in Indonesia than elsewhere, hulled and dried in a series of steps that expose the bean to unique tropical influences.
 It’s a risky, less consistent practice, called Giling Basah, but it’s what gives Indonesian coffees their weighty spice and satisfaction.
 And it’s what gives these beans the striking dark blue-green color for which they’re named.